 It is extremely difficult for most of us to step back and trust others to do the right thing in the right way, especially the first time we try.
 It doesn’t come naturally.
 We need to develop the skills, practice them regularly, and turn them into habits.
 It’s like exercising a muscle that gets stronger every time we use it.
-When we step back, we increase our own productivity so we have more time to deal with our other challenges.
+When we step back, we increase our own productivity, so we have more time to deal with our other challenges.
 But perhaps most important, we see and feel the tangible fruits of our labor.
-We are able to build an actively engaged, high- performing team…and we feel liberated.
+We can build an actively engaged, high- performing team…and we feel liberated.

-In order to encourage our leaders to step back, and allow success or failure to happen, we must stop punishing people for making mistakes or failing to meet their commitments.
+To encourage our leaders to step back, and allow success or failure to happen, we must stop punishing people for making mistakes or failing to meet their commitments.
 We must encourage and support their taking “healthy” risks, not just achieving successful outcomes, and help people learn from their mistakes.

 If someone fails, we should always first ask ourselves whether we have set clear expectations and defined success.
-If we honestly believe we have communicated clearly, then it is essential that we hold the person accountable and coach to ensure that learning takes place so mistakes are not repeated.
+If we honestly believe we have communicated clearly, then it is essential that we hold the person accountable and coach to ensure that learning takes place, so mistakes are not repeated.
 We must always remember to actively encourage desired behaviors and give positive reinforcement.
 This is the key to having a culture of actively engaged people.